William Dana Ewart: Retirement, death and legacy

-Declining health and hife in Italy
+Declining health and life in Italy

 By the early 1900s, Link-Belt had moved well beyond its initial drive-chain origins.
 Ewart was leading several companies.
 As he became increasingly ill, Ewart mostly retired and moved to Italy.

 Move to Chicago and consolidation to a single company

 Likely as part of Ewart's retirement, in 1906 the three Link-Belt companies consolidated into one publicly traded organization: the Link-Belt Company headquartered in Chicago.
 Charles Piez, who had started at Link-Belt as a Nicetown-based engineer-draftsman, became company president.